UNINETTSigma2/documentation/nird_archive/user-guide.md

 ## Archive API

-The archive provides a set of APIs for programatic access.
+The archive provides a set of APIs for programmatic access.
 The publicly accessible APIs focus on search and access:
 - `https://search-api.web.sigma2.no/norstore-archive/metadata/api/basic-search/dois?<optional-argument>`
     - A GET request that returns the list of DOIs for published datasets as a JSON string with the following schema:
     ```